fenneccyber/FennecCoder/README.md

+FennecCyber Coder 🦊🔒
-FennecCyber Coder: 100% Local & Private AI for Algerian Coders 🦊🔒 Powered by Qwen 2.5 Coder 7B — Hosted Locally, Zero Data Leaves.
+100% Local & Private AI for Coders

+Powered by Large Language Models (LLMs) — Hosted Locally, Zero Data Leaves

-Why Choose Us?
+Why Choose FennecCyber Coder?
-🔐 Full Privacy: Your code & queries stay in your computer — no foreign servers, no third-party tracking.
+🔐 Full Privacy: All your code and queries are processed locally — no foreign servers, no third-party tracking.
-🇩🇿 Made for Algeria: Pay in DA via BaridiMob • Affordable tiers (100 DA = 10 Prompts).
+💰 Affordable Tiers: Pay in DA via BaridiMob, starting from just 100 DA.
-💡 Smarter Than ChatGPT: Precision coding help for students — algorithms, debugging, projects.
+🚀 Outperforms ChatGPT: Delivering precise coding assistance for algorithms, debugging, and more.

-📥 Download Now & Code Confidently — No VPNs, No Foreign Fees, Just Algerian-Made Power.

-Key Features:
+Key Features
-🛡️ Data Sovereignty: All processing done locally — your code never crosses borders.
+🛡️ Data Sovereignty: 100% local processing — your data stays with you.

-💰 DZ-First Pricing: No hidden fees, no currency conversion — pay like a local.
+💰 DA-Based Payments: No hidden fees, no currency conversions — simple and local.

-🚀 Outperform ChatGPT: Get coding answers that actually work for Algerian universities.

-Join Algeria’s Coding Revolution — Privacy, Affordability, Excellence.
+⚡ High Performance: Advanced AI models for unmatched coding productivity.

+📥 Download Now & Code Confidently
+No VPNs.
+No foreign fees.
+Just powerful, private AI.

+Boost Your Productivity with FennecCyber Coder Privacy.
+Affordability.
+Excellence.